BRITISH ELECTRONICS FIT

 DEFENCE and COUNTERMEASURES

-* IFF Mk II - Reference is made on the Figure 1 Outline drawing to antenna ABK.
-A Google search reveals that this is an IFF antenna, Anothe point on the drawing indicates that either the R3090 or R3003 boxes can be attached to this antenna,
+* IFF Mk II - Reference is made on the 1943 Figure 1 Outline drawing to R3090/ABK.
+A Google search on ABK reveals that this is an IFF Mk II system Another co-ordinate on the drawing is labelled R3003 aerial.
+Unable to find any detailed info on the R3003 or R3090 devices.

 The direct current power supply for the radio equipment is drawn from the main electrical panel supplied by the batteries .
-(See Fig 1 drawing ) One service from the panel supplies the Bendix and TR.1196 equipment, another supplies the trailing aerial reel motor and a third supplies the detonator system from the navigator's panel, the IFF system, the AR1.5083, the ARI.
-5122 systems and the alternator fields.
+(See Fig 1 drawing ) One service from the panel supplies the Bendix and TR.1196 equipment, another supplies the trailing aerial reel motor and a third supplies the detonator system from the navigator's panel, the IFF system, the AR1.5083 (GEE MkII), the ARI.
+5122 (Monica) systems and the alternator fields.
 Mounted on each of the outboard engines are alternating current generators connected to a junction bracket on the port side of the fuselage forward of the navigator'S panel.
-By means of switches on the navigator'S panel alternating current may be fed to either or both ARI.5083 and ARI.5122 systems.
+By means of switches on the navigator's panel, alternating current may be fed to either or both ARI.5083 and ARI.5122 systems.

 The pilot's auxiliary panel mounted below the cockpit rail on the port side of the cockpit just aft of the main instrument panel carries the remote controls for the pilot's radio equipment.
 The remote control for the TR.1196 , the remote control for the Blind Approach system , the pilot's station box and the IFF unit control switch are mounted on this panel.
 The panel also contains leads for connecting a glider intercommunication circuit if required.
 The Blind Approach mixer switch enables the pilot to receive Blind Approach signals only, or intercommunication, liaison and command signals paired with Blind Approach by means of the MN.22A unit.